Keeping It Safe is a Glass Act!

 - Tickets are good for two consecutive days

-- When returning the following day, bring your admission ticket or receipt
+- When returning the following day, bring your admission ticket or receipt to the Admissions Lobby

 Space Changes and Getting Around